 The guitar started off as an original Sunburst 1964 Gibson J-160E (below).
 Serial #64309.

-He later had the paint job professionally stripped and replaced the pickguard.
-This last time the guitar was seen in action was during the Bed-Ins for peace when he drew the two caricatures onto the guitar.
-Recently the guitar was put on display at the Rock and Roll Hall of Fame, on loan from the Lennon Estate.
+Lennon then had the paint job professionally stripped and replaced the pickguard.
+The last time the guitar was seen in action was during the “Bed-ins for Peace” and thats when Lennon drew the caricatures onto the guitar.